 Driven by: Bobby Unser.
 First appearance: Ontario Motor Speedway, 21 Mar 1973.

 After Bobby Unser destroyed the prototype '73 Eagle while testing at Ontario, AAR had just five days to build up a new car in time for the first race, at Texas World Speedway.
 This car must have been chassis 7302, and it is presumably the car he raced at Trenton two weeks later (although this may have been the team's backup '72 car).
 AAR had two '73 cars ready for the Indy 500 and if Jerry Grant's car has been correctly identified as 7303, Unser must have been again racing chassis 7302.
 AAR built another car, 7304, during the summer months, and exactly how 7302 was used that season is not yet known.
 Presumed for now to have become Unser's short track car so it would be the one wrecked at Phoenix in November.

 The unrepaired chassis then sat on pallets at AAR until the autumn of 1975 when it was bought by Joe Hunt (Torrance, CA) and repaired, to replace the team's antique Gerhardt.
 The Eagle first appeared in Hunt's colours at Phoenix at the end of 1975, where John Martin drove it, then at Indy in 1976, with Rick Muther in the seat.
-A photograph in the Hungness Yearbook shows the Eagle to be a 1973 model as it has the rearward-angled rollhoop and high front NACA duct of the '73 and '74 cars but shows evidence of a blanked-off second fuel filler which must mean it is from 1973.
 After the 1976 Indy 500 the car was driven by Gary Bettenhausen, Bob Harkey and Phil Krueger up to 1979.
 It was then rebuilt with 355 ci Chevrolet V8 for 1981 but was crashed heavily at the 1981 Indy 500.